What is Equifax?

 Equifax customer reviews

 Reviews on Trustpilot suggest Equifax has some issues with customer service, as well as some individuals experiencing problems with correcting inaccurate information on their reports.
-Overall, it has been given a score of 1.1 out of 5, based on almost 750 reviews.
-With 96% of reviewers classifying Equifax as "bad", with fewer than 1% deeming it as either "excellent", "great" or "average".
+Overall, it has been given a score of 1.1 out of 5, based on more than 750 reviews, with 96% of reviewers classifying Equifax as "bad", with fewer than 1% deeming it as either "excellent", "great" or "average".
 Recent reviews cite problems with cancelling after the free trial has expired, as well as an inefficient complaints procedure.

 Interestingly, ClearScore*, which provides access to the Equifax score and report for free, is given a Trustpilot score of 4.1 out of 5, based on almost 5,000 reviews.
 71% of reviewers classified it as "excellent", with only 16% believing it to be a "bad" company.